 The COC Protocol™ in Lung Cancer

-Below is a brief overview of outlining some of the studies which particularly support the use of the COC Protocol as an adjunctive treatment in lung cancer.
-This evidence mainly comes from laboratory studies, large epidemiological studies (which investigate links between taking medications and lung cancer outcomes in groups of individuals), and early-stage clinical trials.
+The COC Protocol is a combination regime of four commonly prescribed medications, each with evidence of metabolically-based anticancer activity, and well understood safety profiles.
+These medications are: metformin, atorvastatin, doxycycline, and mebendazole.
+Some of the studies which support the use of the COC Protocol as an adjunctive therapy alongside current standard treatments for lung cancer are presented below.
+This evidence mainly comes from laboratory studies, large epidemiological studies (which investigate links between taking medications and lung cancer outcomes in groups of individuals), and early stage clinical trials.

 Metformin use linked to potential lung cancer benefits